Jazzar Pasha: El-Jazzar Mosque

-When al-Jazzar established himself in Acre in 1775, the city contained four mosques, three of which were built during Zahir's reign and one prior.
+When al-Jazzar established himself in Acre in 1775, the city contained four mosques, three of which were built during Daher's reign and one prior.
 Three years later, al-Jazzar had a fifth mosque built, known then as the "White Mosque" or the "Friday Mosque", but known today as the el-Jazzar Mosque.
 According to Philipp, it was the "largest and most beautiful" of Acre's mosques.
 Although al-Jazzar had no architectural background, he was the architect of the mosque and supervised the entire complex's construction.

 The mosque was modeled on the mosques of Constantinople and was built across from the seraglio, which served as both al-Jazzar's administrative headquarters and residence.
 The mosque complex contained the mosque itself, which is a square building topped by a dome, a portico at the entrance of the mosque, which consisted of five domes and arches supported by free-standing marble columns, a large courtyard with a sundial, and vaulted chambers on the courtyard's eastern, western and northern sides, which are separated from the courtyard by an arcade of arches and columns consisting of white marble and granite.
 The various vaulted chambers housed the central Islamic court of Acre, an Islamic theological academy, a library and lodging for pilgrims and the academy's pupils.
 The building material used for the complex came from ancient ruins in Acre, Caesarea and Atlit.